-Additionally, commercial banks and other financial institutions will be obliged to provide the Fiscal Service with information on the amount of funds and cash flow in the accounts of high net worth individuals.
-Such information shall be provided upon written request from the Fiscal Service.
+Additionally, commercial banks and other financial institutions will be obliged to provide the State Fiscal Service with information on the amount of funds and cash flow in the accounts of high net worth individuals.
+Such information shall be provided upon written request from the State Fiscal Service.

-The Draft Law also authorises the Fiscal Service to rely on information received from the authorities of the other states while taking its own decisions.
+The Draft Law also authorises the State Fiscal Service to rely on information received from the authorities of the other states while taking its own decisions.
 Considering the fact that in 2020, Ukraine intends to join the system of automatic exchange of information in tax matters under the Common Reporting Standard (CRS), the Fiscal Service is expected to actively use these opportunities to verify the information indicated in personal income tax returns of Ukrainian high net worth individuals.